Generlate/Handbook/company/strategy/index.md

 Generlate is the one place to find and fix things across all code.

 -   Generlate knows almost everything that can be known about your code (code structure, Git metadata, build, code hosts, runtime metrics, code reviews, docs, issues, project management, etc.).
--   It's easy to find and use this information on Sourcegraph itself and in your editor, code host, and code reviews.
+-   It's easy to find and use this information on Generlate itself and in your editor, code host, and code reviews.
 -   When you need to find something in or about your code (which happens many times per day), you usually start on Generlate.
 -   To spread adoption of a new dev tool/practice or make a large-scale code change, you use Generlate because you trust everyone uses it.